aleksanderbrymora/sei-36/warmups/polybius/readme.md

 ## Task

-Write a program that encodes a given string using that cipher.
+Write a program that encodes a given string using that cipher with the 'Ours' table Any characters that are not in the table should be ignored.

+## Examples

+Ciphers are confusing! -> 31 42 14 32 51 34 44 11 34 51 31 53 43 12 15 44 42 43 22

 _Source: Codes, Ciphers & other Cryptic & Clandestine Communication by Fred B. Wrixon_